Craig-Dillon/MScDevOps/README.md

 A presentation and lab based on service meshes in Kubernetes.

 ## Final Project
-Final thesis project, currently a work in progress.
+Final thesis preperation project.

 ### CA1
 A critical literature review comparing different container orchestration platforms.

 ## CA2
 Proposal for final research paper.
 The approved proposal is *A Comparison of AKS and k3s running in Azure.*

+## Thesis
+*A Comparison of AKS and k3s running in Azure.*
+Completed and awarded First Class Honours.